ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 Tutorial 2: Minimum Spanning Tree
 =================================

-In this tutorial, you will learn how to write a generator for a simple problem, called **Minimum Spanning Tree** with test groups.
-We will focus on the general idea of using test groups in tcframe.
+In this tutorial, you will learn how to write a generator for a more complicated problem, called **Minimum Spanning Tree** with test groups.
+We will focus on the general idea of using test groups in **tcframe**.

 Here is the complete problem statement: